ao216/TreeNet3D/README.md

 The data is released under the [TreeNet3D Terms of Use](https://github.com/ao216/TreeNet3D/blob/main/TreeNet3D%20Terms%20of%20Use.pdf), and the code is released under the MIT license.

 ## Help
-If you have any questions, please contact us at szszsz216@163.com
+If you have any questions, please contact us at shengjuntang@szu.edu.cn